Italy's neighbors act to curb spread of coronavirus

 Carinthia province said it would conduct “fever checks” at the border, while the Red Cross had begun mobile throat swabs by specially trained medics.

-Switzerland has reported 312 confirmed cases of the COVID-19 and two deaths.
-Austria has reported 131 confirmed cases.
+Croatia said people arriving from the areas mostly affected — including northern Italy, South Korea, China, and Iran — would have to go into quarantine for 14 days.

+In the French ski resort of Montgenevre, close to the border with Italy, the number of visitors were normal at the weekend.
+Local officials did not plan any specific measures for the moment.

-Austria’s state rail operator, OeBB, said staff now get off at the border with Italy instead of going to the final destination, and the same applies to Italian trains heading north.
+Austria’s state rail operator, OeBB, said staff now get off at the border with Italy instead of going to the final destination.
+The same applies to Italian trains heading north.

 There are about 20 daily OeBB trains between Austria and Italy.
 Only the two night trains to Venice and Milan have been canceled and rail cargo has not been affected, it said.